1.0 Overview

 Whilst studying at the University, Students must maintain at least half-time enrolment in a degree granting programme and maintain SAP throughout the course.
 We apply consistent application of SAP standards to evaluate, investigate and monitor all Title IV students (full-time, part-time, undergraduate and graduate).

-We have three payment periods within each academic year, with a disbursement for each.
+We have two payment periods within each academic year, with a disbursement for each.
 All Students will have their SAP evaluated at the end of each payment period, prior to their next loan disbursement.
 An exception to this is during the final payment period of a course about to end, where instead we await confirmation of successful course completion.

 4.0 New Students

 For new Students about to start a course with us, SAP is met by attaining the University’s entrance criteria and being unconditionally accepted by the University.
-Before disbursing funds we will check to ensure that new Students have fully registered with the University and are enrolled on their intended course.
+Before disbursing Title IV funds we will check to ensure that new Students have fully registered with the University and are enrolled on their intended course.

-5.0 SAP Evaluation
+6.0 SAP Evaluation

 The SAP evaluation process takes both qualitative and quantitative measurements to consider a Student’s academic progress.
 When assessing whether a Student meets SAP we evaluate whether their grades are being maintained at a certain level (qualitative) and they are progressing at a pace that ensures they will complete the course within the maximum timeframe (quantitative).